sw2719/steam-account-switcher/README.md

 2. Save it to some folder
 3. Run the exe
 (Because this program alters your registry value, Windows SmartScreen or your Anti-virus might detect it as harmful software.)
-4. Add accounts via Menu > Add accounts
+4. Add accounts automatically via Menu > Import accounts from Steam or add them manually via Menu > Add accounts
 * Your account names are saved in accounts.txt located in the same folder where exe is.
 * They are saved in Plain text.
-(Steam also saves your account names in plain text as well.)
+(Steam saves your account names in plain text as well.)
 * Warning: Do NOT add accounts by manually editing accounts.txt
 * There's no account limit, but window size increases as you add more account.
 5. Click one of the buttons to change to desired account.